Exclusive - Assad allies profit from Syria's lucrative food trade

 The trades, involving brokers to set up the deals and shipping lines to deliver goods, are highly lucrative.

-A cargo of 100,000 tonnes of wheat attracts at least a $3 million to $4 million mark-up, a Middle East-based trade source said.
+A cargo of 100,000 tonnes of wheat attracts at least a $3 million (1.8 million pounds) to $4 million mark-up, a Middle East-based trade source said.
 Sugar deliveries carry a 5 to 7 percent premium, also meaning millions of dollars in margins.

 "It is no surprise that Assad's people are in on this and so many people along the supply chain involved can make money out of this - it is a once in a lifetime opportunity for many," the Middle East trade source said.